opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param ksize: Size of the extended Sobel kernel.
 Possible valies are 1, 3, 5 or 7.

     :param scale: Optional scale factor for the computed derivative values.
 By default, no scaling is applied.
-For details, see  :c:func:`getDerivKernels` .
+For details, see  :c:cpp:func:`getDerivKernels` .

     :param rowBorderType, columnBorderType: Pixel extrapolation method.
-See  :c:func:`borderInterpolate` for details.
+See  :c:cpp:func:`borderInterpolate` for details.

-See Also: :cpp:func:`gpu::createSeparableLinearFilter_GPU`, :c:func:`Sobel`
+See Also: :cpp:func:`gpu::createSeparableLinearFilter_GPU`, :c:cpp:func:`Sobel`

 .. index:: gpu::Scharr